Edward Slopek: Works

 In 2012, Edward was diagnosed with Parkinson’s disease.
 In 2019 he underwent surgery for deep brain stimulation (DBS), which is a surgical procedure that implants a neurostimulator and electrodes which sends electrical impulses to specified targets in the brain responsible for movement control.
-Following the surgery Edward put together an exhibition that chronicled the surgery and he drew large scale portraits of notable people (Salvador Dali, Pope Jean Paul II, and others) who were also afflicted with Parkinson’s.
+Following the surgery Edward put together an exhibition that chronicled the surgery and he drew large scale portraits of notable people (Salvador Dalí, Pope Jean Paul II, and others) who were also afflicted with Parkinson's.

 Public engagements

 In addition to his academic and artistic pursuits, Slopek has been involved in public performances and events.
 For instance, in 2003, he served as the artistic director for It Was 35 Years Ago Today…, a performance commemorating the collaboration between Marcel Duchamp and John Cage.